ito5002-tp1-26-team3-org/project/README.md

 - **GitHub Actions** builds the React app
 - The build output is synced to the S3 bucket
 - **CloudFront** serves the latest site
-- ⚠️ Do not push directly to dev or main (branch protection rules are enabled).

 ---